Hepatitis C is a bloodborne virus that causes inflammation of the liver. More than 3 million people are living with hepatitis C in the United States.

 - pain or lumps on the right side of the abdomen

 - pain in the back or right shoulder

 - feeling extremely full after barely eating

 - pale stools

 - enlargement of the breasts or testicles

-Treatments for liver cancer range from a variety of options, including ablation (destroying the cancerous tissue), chemotherapy, or a liver transplant.
+Treatments for liver cancer range from ablation (destroying the cancerous tissue) to chemotherapy to a liver transplant.